-The council will evaluate the provision of existing business support services, address any gaps in business advice, particularly measures to encourage low carbon growth and sustainability, and aim to improve business information, advice and guidance.
+Action/Project Rationale Timescale / Milestones Actional roject provide employment opportunities.
+Timescale / Milestones The council will evaluate the provision of existing business support services, address any gaps in business advice, particularly measures to encourage low carbon growth and sustainability, and aim to improve business information, advice and guidance.
 Specific support may include improved guidance on exporting; energy efficiency and sustainability; and support and advice for businesses seeking external investment (an 'investor readiness' programme).
 1.4: Attracting new inward investments through new marketing materials and enhanced business support.
 Rushmoor's unique locational advantages have been successful in attracting and retaining new businesses and inward investment.
-It is critical that we maintain and capitalise on these successes by working with partners to actively target potential inward investment and business expansion.
-This will be linked to the Account Management Programme (Action 1.1) and focused on the borough's sector clusters.
+Ongoing It is critical that the council maintains and capitalises on these successes by working with partners to actively target potential inward investment and business expansion.
+This will be linked to the Account Management Programme (Action 1.1) and focused on the borough's sector clusters and potentially low carbon industries.
 The council's role will include ensuring appropriate protocols are in place between public organisations dealing with new investment enquiries.

-The council will also offer a 'soft landing' programme for new inward investment business arrivals in Ongoing 1.5: Improve public sector procurement supply chains and purchasing.
-Rushmoor.
-The council will develop public supply chain and sustainable procurement protocols to encourage social value benefits and where Years 1 - 3 possible embed circular and clean-growth economy principles.
-1.6: Promote a circular, low carbon, sustainable local economy.
+Action/Project Rationale Timescale / Milestones The council will also offer a 'soft landing' programme for new inward investment business arrivals in Rushmoor.
+1.5: Improve public sector procurement supply chains and purchasing.
+The council will develop public supply chain and sustainable procurement protocols to encourage social value benefits and where possible embed circular and clean-growth economy principles.
+Years 1 - 3 1.6: Promote a circular, low carbon, sustainable local economy.
 The council will bring together local partners to share ideas and best practice.
 This could be targeted at certain sectors together with key local businesses identified as part of the key management account programme.
 Years 1 - 3 1.7: Work with clean growth, circular economy and community wealth building thought leaders and case studies.
-The council need to drive forward clean and circular economic growth at the local level.
+The council needs to drive forward clean and circular economic growth at the local level.
 In this, and on community wealth building it is important for us to develop an understanding of relevant research, initiatives and best practice that can be realistically adopted and deployed in Rushmoor.
 Years 1 - 3 1.8: Co-ordinate and signpost access to finance for new and early-stage businesses with high growth potential.
 A significant barrier for many new and expanding businesses is the availability and access to finance.
-Working together with partners, the council will ensure new and expanding local businesses understand the options available for financial support to encourage the growth of their business, particularly in key economic sectors and to support low carbon growth.
-Year 1 1.9: Build relationships with commercial landowners and agents.
+Year 1 Working together with partners, the council will ensure new and expanding local businesses understand the options available for financial support to encourage the growth of their business, particularly in key

+Action/Project Rationale Timescale / Milestones economic sectors and to support low carbon growth.
+1.9: Build relationships with commercial landowners and agents.
 The delivery and use of employment land and commercial floorspace require an ongoing understanding of market requirements, availability and viability.
-To inform this the council will continue to build relationships with local commercial agents and developers to help identify current and emerging Ongoing
+Ongoing To inform this the council will continue to build relationships with local commercial agents and developers to help identify current and emerging property needs and potential opportunities for growth.
+This is particularly important as new ways of working emerge from the Coronavirus pandemic.